RenatoBrunetti/RenatoBrunetti/README.md

 Hello world! 🌎<br>

-My name is **Renato Brunetti** and I'm a Brazilian 🇧🇷 **Software Developer** with 14+ years of experience in web development.
+My name is **Renato Brunetti** and I'm a Brazilian 🇧🇷 **Software Engineer** with 10+ years of experience in complete software development life cycle (SDLC) including System Requirements Collection, Architecture, Design, Coding, Refactor, Development and Testing.

-I've been working with different tech stacks and on different industries over the years and I'm always ready to learn new stuff.
+In addition, I have a great experience working in some different companies and industries in which I designed and developed a lot of features, architectures and services from scratch.

-Communication has become my main skill, I treat everyone with respect and empathy.
-I have always been recognized for the ability to establish efficient and respectful communications with everyone, whether in a professional or non-professional environment.
+I'm always ready to learn new stuff regardless of the subject, hard skills, soft skills, and whatever is necessary.

-I am passionate about technology and helping to make people's lives better with it.
+I'm passionate about technology and its impact on people's lives on a daily basis.

 <br>